t0mpr1c3/DAKexport/stitches.md

 machine knitting.

-(If you add to this list, please try to find the appropriate symbols in one of the Stitchmastery fonts so that I know how best to represent the stitches in Knitscheme.)
+(If you add to this list, please try to find the appropriate symbols in one of the Stitchmastery fonts so that Tom will know how best to represent the stitches in Knitscheme.)

 - knit